 Don’t leave your accommodation, whether that is your home, holiday accommodation or other temporary accommodation, like a hotel room.
 Do not travel or go to another location in the Netherlands.
 People arriving from abroad may not return to their country of origin.
 The following rules apply during self-quarantine:

 - Nobody may visit you, except for medical purposes (for example, a doctor or a GGD official).

 - Only members of your household or your travel companions may be in your accommodation with you.
 You must stay 1.5 metres away from them as much as possible.
 This means no hugging, kissing or sex.

 - If you need medical assistance, do not go to the doctor or the hospital, but phone the doctor instead.

 - Ask other people to do grocery shopping for you.
 If this isn’t possible, you may briefly go out to do grocery shopping.
-But only if you do not have any symptoms.
+But only if you do not have any symptoms of COVID-19.

 - You can sit outside if you have a garden or balcony.